Centralia Tragedy: Contributory conditions

 Elmer Smith was a Centralia lawyer sympathetic to the IWW.
 A pacifist, Smith strongly encouraged union members to pursue a non-violent course and to try to reach a peaceful arrangement with the other residents of Centralia.
 He also reached out to the governor to attempt to get him to intervene to prevent a vigilante raid.
 The landlady for the hall and Britt Smith, the local secretary, contacted law enforcement and asked for protection, but were told nothing was possible.
 The Wobblies then printed and widely distributed a flier calling on the people of Centralia to take action.
 None of these efforts yielded any response.
 Under these circumstances an extra-legal raid on the Wobbly hall seemed likely.

-With attempts at a peaceful compromise unsuccessful, local IWW leader Britt Smith pressed Elmer Smith for additional advice.
+With attempts at a peaceful compromise unsuccessful, local IWW Secretary Britt Smith pressed Elmer Smith for additional advice.
 Elmer Smith agreed that it would be legal for the Wobblies to physically defend themselves, but, as he later testified, only in self-defense if attacked first.
 The IWW members interpreted this legal advice as justification to arm themselves for what they perceived as an inevitable and dangerous confrontation.

 During Smith's trial the following year for his part in the Centralia Massacre, prosecutors would present this advice as proof that the IWW had planned the massacre.
 However, considering Elmer Smith's strong belief in non-violence and seeming good character, it is doubtful that armed conflict was his objective.
 The true intent of Smith's recommendation will probably never be known.

 Legion Post Commander Warren Grimm, who would become the first casualty of the massacre, was a local lawyer who interacted regularly with Smith.
 Despite vastly different viewpoints, evidence from personal logs indicates that the professional dealings between these two men were generally respectful and they had an appreciation for each other's legal acumen.